Miscellaneous list oriented routines.

 Error signaling version of assoc.
 When the KEY is not found and a NOT-FOUND value is not supplied an error is invoked.

 Error signaling version of assv.
 When the KEY is not found and a NOT-FOUND value is not supplied an error is invoked.

 Error signaling version of assq.
 When the KEY is not found and a NOT-FOUND value is not supplied an error is invoked.

 Returns the first key associated with VALUE in the ALIST using the TEST? predicate, else NOT-FOUND.

 Deletes the first COUNT associations from alist ALIST with the given key KEY, using key-comparison procedure TEST?.
 The dynamic order in which the various applications of equality are made is from the alist head to the tail.

 Returns a new alist.
 The alist is not disordered - elements that appear in the result alist occur in the same order as they occur in the argument alist.

 The equality procedure is used to compare the element keys, key[i: 0 <= i < (length ALIST)', of the alist's entries to the key parameter in this way: (TEST?
 KEY key[i]).

-- alist-delete!/count KEY ALIST #!optional TEST?
+- alist-delete-duplicates!
+KEY ALIST #!optional TEST?
 COUNTprocedure

-Destructive version of alist-delete/count.
+Destructive version of alist-delete-with-count.